integreat-io/map-transform/README.md

 #### Keys on the transform object

 In essence, the keys on the transform object will be the keys on the target object.
-You may, however, specify keys with dot notation, which will be split out to child objects on the target.
+You may, however, specify keys with [dot notation](#dot-notation-paths), which will be made into a structure of child objects and potentially arrays on the target.
 You can also specify the child objects directly on the transform object, so in most cases this is just a matter of taste or practicality.

 ```javascript
 const def1 = {